 Diet: Herbs, bramble, tree shoots, flowers and ivy.
 Some evidence that food selected based on nutritional value.

 Reproduction: Rut runs from mid-July to mid-August (peak around 7th August), although can be affected by weather (appears to require warm, humid conditions).
 Some, more sedate, rutting documented during the autumn (usually mid-Sept. to mid-Oct, but sometimes into December) known as “false rut”.
 During rut, buck will usually mate with several does.
-Young (kids) produced after 6 or 7 month (diapause during winter) gestation; peak kid birth in late May/early June – twins common (ca. 75% births), single kids less common (ca. 20%), triplets occasional (ca. 5%).
+Young (kids) produced after 6 or 7 month (diapause during winter) gestation; peak kid birth in late May/early June.
+Twins common (ca. 75% births), single kids less common (ca. 20%), triplets occasional (ca. 5%) - up to 5 well-developed foetuses found in does in Italy.
 Kids lie in grass for first week; suckled for first 2-3 months and independent by following spring (1 year old).

 Behaviour and Sociality: Generally solitary; may form groups during winter; does frequently accompanied by kids and home ranges may overlap with other females.
 Any sociality seems scent-mediated.
 Bucks may fray trees and shrubs with antler and face glands during the rut.
-Bark, especially at dawn and dusk, when disturbed – not descriptive of sex, although males tend to bark more than females.
+Bark (click below to listen), especially at dawn and dusk, when disturbed - not descriptive of sex, although males tend to bark more than females.

 Threats: Hunted for sport in parts of their range, although stag hunting with hounds is now illegal in the UK.
 Roads can pose threat to deer; people often killed or seriously injured upon collision with deer.
 Sometimes come into conflict with forestry or private land owners because of the damage they can do to trees and flowers.
 Study in Sweden found high kid mortality from agricultural mowers.
 Some evidence that they may be displaced by muntjac (number ~20% lower when Muntiacus present) and less competitive in habitat containing Fallow, Sika and, especially in conifer plantations, Red deer.